budimanjojo/site/content/article/my-journey-dye-sublimating-pbt-keycap-legends.md

 Have you ever looked at your keyboard and felt like something was missing?
 That was the case for me after I built my [Sofle](https://josefadamcik.github.io/SofleKeyboard/) split keyboard.
 While the sleek and minimalist design appealed to me, the blank keycaps felt bland and uninspiring.
-Tha's when I decided to take matters into my own hands and dye-sublimate custom legends onto my PBT keycaps.
+That's when I decided to take matters into my own hands and dye-sublimate custom legends onto my PBT keycaps.
 <!--more-->

 Not only did it add a pop of personality to my keyboard, but it also gave me a fun experience.